wasp-lang/haskell-handbook/dependencies-version-bounds.md

 I also ensure my CI workflow runs tests twice -> first with the latest LTS, and then with the nightly resolver.

+TODO: Update article so that it says that loose bounds are to be used for libraries you will publish, while fixed should be used for executables you will not publish.
+If you are publishing an executable, then it is not so easy to decide, it seems there are both camps out there.
+Npm docs say, regarding package.lock.json: "The official view described in the docs is that option 1 should be used for libraries (presumably in order to reduce the amount of package duplication caused when lots of a package's dependencies all depend on slightly different versions of the same secondary dependency), but that option 2 might be reasonable for executables that are going to be installed globally."
+"The origin of this misuse is NPM documentation.
+It should instead explain that package-lock.json should only be committed to the source code version control when the project is not a dependency of other projects, i.e. package-lock.json should only by committed to source code version control for top-level projects (programs consumed by the end user, not other programs)."

 ## Resources
 - https://www.reddit.com/r/haskell/comments/d4o7d6/how_should_you_choose_version_bounds_for_library/